Now that we’ve said farewell to 2017 and a year full of great dramas, it’s time to look ahead to what the world of K-dramas has in store for 2018!

 In order to get revenge for his father’s murder, Kang In Kyu (Go Kyung Pyo) becomes a doctor and then applies for a job at the institution where the murderer is imprisoned.
 He clashes with quirky hospital intern Go Ji In (Jun So Min).

-“Cross” will premiere on January 29 on tvN.
+“Cross” premiered on January 29 on tvN.

 Korea’s most popular anchorwoman (Kim Nam Joo) is a suspect in a murder case, and her husband (Ji Jin Hee) becomes her lawyer.

-“Misty” will premiere on February 2 on JTBC.
+“Misty” premiered on February 2 on JTBC.

 The realistic love stories of adults who no longer dream of romance.
 Kam Woo Sung plays lonely advertisement executive Son Moo Han, while Kim Sun Ah takes the role of flight attendant Ahn Soon Jin, whose daughter passed away unexpectedly.
 Oh Ji Ho’s character was Ahn Soon Jin’s first love and former husband, while Park Si Yeon plays his new wife Baek Ji Min.